When to Select Beans, Extracts, Powders, Pastes, Sugars or a Caviar

 Extract Grade Vanilla Beans

 Extract grade vanilla beans come whole, split, and cut.
-The splitting and cut vanilla beans is a natural occurrence and happens during the sun curing process.
-Extract grade vanilla, sometimes called grade B, is bested used for making vanilla extracts, vanilla beer, vanilla soda... you get the idea.
-Extract grade beans are slightly less expensive than grade A beans as well.
+The splitting is a natural occurrence and happens during the sun curing process.
+Extract grade vanilla, sometimes called grade B, is best used for making vanilla extracts, vanilla beer, vanilla soda... you get the idea.
+Extract grade beans are also slightly less expensive than grade A beans.
 So you'll see a cost benefit using these for your extractive culinary projects.
 Check out the recipe for making your own vanilla extract.

 A pure vanilla extract is an extraction of the vanilla into a 70 proof alcohol—typically Vodka, Rum, Spiced Rum, and Brandy.
-However, you can also make a non-alcohol version of vanilla extract using food-grade vegetable glycerin (recipe to come).
+However, you can also make a non-alcohol version of vanilla extract using food-grade vegetable glycerin.
 Extracts are easy to work with and impart vanilla flavor and aroma into your recipes.
-Working with vanilla extract means no waste and making your own is very cost effective.
+Working with vanilla extract means no waste, and making your own is very cost effective.

-Ground vanilla is made from the ground seeds and pod of a vanilla beans.
-There is no waste using vanilla powder, it's easy to work with and for that reason it's very popular for the home chef and large food manufacturers alike.
+Ground vanilla is made from the ground seeds and pod of vanilla beans.
+There is no waste using vanilla powder, it's easy to work with, and for that reason it's very popular for the home chef and large food manufacturers alike.
 Vanilla powder is a rich & robust ingredient.
-It can be used as sprinkles, added to hot and cold drinks, and is an excellent choice for baked goods with the flavor holding up to heat and long cooking times.
-It's a good choice for temperamental ingredients like whipping cream & chocolate ganache.
+It can be used as sprinkles, added to hot and cold drinks, and is an excellent choice for baked goods.the flavor holds up to heat and extended cooking times.
+It's a good choice for temperamental ingredients like whipped cream & chocolate ganache.

 Vanilla paste is made up of vanilla extract, vanilla powder, and sometimes glycerine.
-Vanilla paste has an intense vanilla flavor and will have an appealing look in finished products.
+Vanilla paste has an intense vanilla flavor and has an appealing look in finished products.
 Its flavor tends to be robust and intense.
-Vanilla paste is easy to work with and holds up to heat and long cooking times.
-It can also work well with some temperamental ingredients like whipping cream.
-It typically contains alcohol & may not be appropriate for everyone.
+Vanilla paste is easy to work with and also holds up to heat and extended cooking times.
+And works well with some temperamental ingredients like whipping cream.
+It typically contains alcohol, so may not be appropriate for everyone.

 Vanilla sugar is easy to make at home and good to have in the cupboard.
 You make it by adding ground vanilla or your spent vanilla pods to a jar of sugar.
-Once you've done that you'll want to wait a few weeks until the flavors mix.
+Then you'll want to wait a few weeks until the flavors combine.
 Try shaking the jar from time to time.
-Vanilla sugar is delicious used as sprinkles, rimming sugar, sweetening hot and cold drinks, and when using as sugar in your baked goods.
+Vanilla sugar is delicious used as sprinkles, rimming sugar, sweetening hot and cold drinks, and when using sugar in your baked goods.

 Vanilla caviar are pure vanilla seeds that have been hand scraped.
 And, as I am sure you guessed, they are very expensive.
 These seeds are best for garnishing the top of your deserts when presentation matters—you don't actually use these for cooking.
-Use vanilla caviar as a garnish on top of vanilla ice cream, whipping cream, vanilla crème brûlée, and buttercream frostings.
+Use vanilla caviar on top of vanilla ice cream, whipped cream, vanilla crème brûlée, and buttercream frosting.